maemo-leste/maemo-leste.github.io/content/maemo-leste-march-2018-update.rst

 First of all, someone added us to `Wikipedia
 <https://en.wikipedia.org/wiki/Maemo#Maemo-Leste>`_, cool!

-Devuan, the distrobution that Maemo Leste is based on, has releases a beta version of "Devuan ASCII" (Devuan 2.0): https://files.devuan.org/devuan_ascii_beta/README.txt Maemo Leste uses Devuan Ascii, so we're happy to see ASCII being close to a release.
+Devuan, the distribution that Maemo Leste is based on, has released a beta version of "Devuan ASCII" (Devuan 2.0): https://files.devuan.org/devuan_ascii_beta/README.txt Maemo Leste uses Devuan Ascii, so we're happy to see ASCII being close to a release.